St. Raymond of Penyafort

 Saint Raymond of Penyafort was born in Vilafranca del Penedes, a small town near Barcelona, Catalina in 1175.
 He was educated in Barcelona and at the University of Bologna where he received doctorates in both civil and canon law.
-Prior to achieving this impressive feat, he excelled in his study of philosophy which he taught at the University Level at the ripe old age of 20.
+Prior to achieving this impressive feat, he excelled in his study of philosophy which he taught at the University Level at the ripe old age of 20 years old.
 By incorporating the notion of reason with such Catholic ideals as mercy, compassion and service for the poor and suffering, Raymond offered a unique perspective on a philosophically sound, well-lived existence.

 He taught canon law for nearly 15 years until the year 1210, until moving to Bologna where he remained until 1222.
 He served as Chaplain to Pope Alexander IV as well as confessor of King James I of Aragon, the latter role befitting a man who possessed the ties to Spanish nobility that Raymond did.
-In the year 1222, he joined the Franciscan Order and it was from this point forward that Raymond began to string together the long list of diverse and poignant accomplishments that continue to mold and shape the Church to this day.
+In the year 1222, he joined the Franciscan Order and it was from this point forward that Raymond began to string together the long list of prodigious accomplishments that continue to mold and shape the Church to this day.

 His first order of business was to establish the Order of Our Lady of Mercy, specifically founded for the ransom of Christian captives in the Muslim Territory during the Crusades.
 Pope Gregory IX then called Raymond to Rome in 1230, asking him to compile the Church’s various decisions and decrees into one systematic legal code and system for lack of a better term.
 The five resulting books, which came to be known as the Decretals, served for centuries as the basis of the Church’s internal legal system and in fact were generally considered far and away the best organized collection of Church law until the 1917 codification of canon law.